 - global distribution of materiel The process of providing materiel from the source of supply to its point of consumption or use on a worldwide basis.
 See also global distribution.
 (JP 4-09) - global force management Processes that align force assignment, apportionment, and allocation methodologies in support of strategic guidance.
 Also call GFM.
-(JP 3-35) - global integration framework Strategic framework that integrates joint force actions, provides initial crisis options, and identifies potential senior leader decisions based on the global response to a priority challenge.
-Also called GIF.
-(JP 5-0) - global maritime partnership An approach to cooperation among maritime nations with a shared stake in international commerce, safety, security, and freedom of the seas.
+(JP 3-35) - global maritime partnership An approach to cooperation among maritime nations with a shared stake in international commerce, safety, security, and freedom of the seas.
 (JP 3-32) - global missile defense Missile defense operations, activities, or actions that affect more than one combatant command and require synchronization among the affected commands to deter and prevent attacks, destroy enemy missiles, or nullify or reduce the effectiveness of an attack.
 Also called global MD.
 (JP 3-01) - Global Patient Movement Requirements Center A joint activity reporting directly to the Commander, United States Transportation Command, which provides medical regulating and aeromedical evacuation scheduling for the continental United States and intertheater operations, provides support to the theater patient movement requirements centers, and coordinates with supporting resource providers to identify available assets and communicates transport to bed plans to the appropriate transportation agency for execution.
 Also called GPMRC.
 See also medical treatment facility.
 (JP 4-02) - Global Positioning System A satellite-based radio navigation system operated by the Department of Defense to provide all military, civil, and commercial users with precise positioning, navigation, and timing.
 Also called GPS.
 (JP 3-14) - global transportation management The integrated process to satisfy transportation requirements using the Defense Transportation System to meet national security objectives.
 Also called GTM.
 See also Defense Transportation System.
 (JP 4-01) - go/no-go A critical point at which a decision to proceed or not must be made.
 (JP 3-02) - governance The state's ability to serve the citizens through the rules, processes, and behavior by which interests are articulated, resources are managed, and power is exercised in a society.
 (JP 3-24) - ground alert That status in which aircraft on the ground/deck are fully serviced and armed, with combat crews in readiness to take off within a specified period of time after receipt of a mission order.
 See also airborne alert.
+(JP 3-01) - ground-based interceptor A fixed-based, surface-to-air missile for defense against longrange ballistic missiles using an exo-atmospheric hit-to-kill interception of the targeted reentry vehicle in the midcourse phase of flight.
 (JP 3-01)

-- ground-based interceptor A fixed-based, surface-to-air missile for defense against long-range ballistic missiles using an exo-atmospheric hit-to-kill interception of the targeted reentry vehicle in the midcourse phase of flight.
-(JP 3-01) - ground-based midcourse defense A surface-to-air ballistic missile defense system for exo-atmospheric midcourse phase interception of long-range ballistic missiles using the ground-based interceptors.
+- ground-based midcourse defense A surface-to-air ballistic missile defense system for exo-atmospheric midcourse phase interception of long-range ballistic missiles using the ground-based interceptors.
 Also called GMD.
 (JP 3-01) - group A long-standing functional organization that is formed to support a broad function within a headquarters.
 (JP 3-33) - guarded frequencies A list of time-oriented, enemy frequencies that are currently being exploited for combat information and intelligence or jammed after the commander has weighed the potential operational gain against the loss of the technical information.
-See also electromagnetic warfare.
-(JP 3-85) - guerrilla force A group of irregular, predominantly indigenous personnel organized along military lines to conduct military and paramilitary operations in enemy-held, hostile, or denied territory.
+See also electronic warfare.
+(JP 3-13.1) - guerrilla force A group of irregular, predominantly indigenous personnel organized along military lines to conduct military and paramilitary operations in enemy-held, hostile, or denied territory.
 (JP 3-05) - guided missile An unmanned vehicle moving above the surface of the Earth whose trajectory or flight path is capable of being altered by an external or internal mechanism.
 See also ballistic missile.
 (JP 3-01) - gun-target line An imaginary straight line from gun to target.
 Also called GTL.
 (JP 3-09.3)